create a one-page website on WordPress

 Step 2: Select a quality one-page theme or a theme with pre-built one-page templates

-When building a one-page website in WordPress, you can choose from over 13,000+ available themes in the WordPress repository (and thousands of others from theme stores and individual developers).
+When building a one-page website in WordPress, you can choose from thousands of available themes in the WordPress repository (and thousands of others from theme stores and individual developers).
 But rather than just using any theme that happens to quickly catch your eye, it’s smarter to choose a quality theme from a reputable developer.

 Below are some general guidelines that will help you narrow down your theme choice.
 Choose a theme that has: